Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 Republicans still expressed skepticism about the allegations but did not criticize Ford herself.
 Cornyn said after her testimony he found no reason "to find her not credible" but said "there are obviously gaps in her story."
 Graham said he wasn't convinced: "I did not find her allegations to be corroborated against Mr. Kavanaugh."

-In her opening remarks, Ford choked up as she described growing up in the suburbs of Washington, D.C. and hanging out with boys from different schools in the area, including Kavanaugh, "the boy who sexually assaulted me."
+In her opening remarks, Ford choked up as she described growing up in the suburbs of Washington, D.C., and hanging out with boys from different schools in the area, including Kavanaugh, "the boy who sexually assaulted me."

-Ford then described how a drunk Kavanaugh attacked her in the 1980s at a high school party.
+Ford then described a drunk Kavanaugh attacking her in the 1980s at a high school party.
 She told senators she "thought that Brett was accidentally going to kill me."
 Ford said she was able to run away.

-On Thursday, Ford said she was “terrified” to detail her accusations but felt it’s her “civic duty.”
+On Thursday, Ford said she was "terrified" to detail her accusations but felt it was her "civic duty."

-"I believed he was going to rape me," Ford said.
+She continued, "I believed he was going to rape me."

-She said Kavanaugh caught her in a room, while a friend, Mark Judge, was present.
-Ford said the strongest memory she has of the event is the “uproarious laughter between the two.
-And they're having fun at my expense.”
+Ford said Kavanaugh caught her in a room, while a friend, Mark Judge, was present.
+Ford said the strongest memory she had of the event was the "uproarious laughter between the two, and they're having fun at my expense."

-Thursday’s hearing comes after days of negotiations between Senate Republicans and Ford’s attorneys – and amid more lurid last-minute allegations from other women who have accused Kavanaugh of improper sexual behavior in high school and college.
+Thursday’s hearing followed days of negotiations between Senate Republicans and Ford’s attorneys – and amid more lurid last-minute allegations from other women who have accused Kavanaugh of improper sexual behavior in high school and college.

-The stakes for Kavanaugh could not be higher: Key swing-vote senators have said Thursday's hearing presents a pivotal opportunity to assess Ford's credibility and determine whether to advance Kavanaugh to the nation's highest court.
+The stakes for Kavanaugh could not be higher: Key swing-vote senators have said Thursday's hearing would present a pivotal opportunity to assess Ford's credibility and determine whether to advance Kavanaugh to the nation's highest court.

 Republicans retained Mitchell, an experienced sex-crimes prosecutor, to handle some of their questioning, hoping it would help avoid an overtly political atmosphere.
 Republicans, through Mitchell, questioned Ford on apparent discrepancies or holes in the story.